sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/gettingstarted/CreateFirstProject.md

 ```

-<important>If you want to have the dependencies to both `io.sarl.maven.sdk` and `io.janusproject.kernel` in your
+> **_Important Note:_** If you want to have the dependencies to both `io.sarl.maven.sdk` and `io.janusproject.kernel` in your
-POM file, you must be sure that the imported version of the Google Guava library is the one provided by the Janus
+> POM file, you must be sure that the imported version of the Google Guava library is the one provided by the Janus
-platform.
+> platform.
 For ensuring this, you must specify the version of the Guava library by defining it in the "dependencyManagement"
-section of your pom file.</important>
+> section of your pom file.

 ## What's next?